Torii-Security/solkeeper/README.md

 ## Problems
-When deployed locally - IDL is not uploaded - so verify instruction not pass.
+When deployed locally - IDL is not uploaded - so verify instruction could not pass.

 ## Usage
 ### Get Deployed Program Hash Validate